Azure/Edge-infrastructure-quickstart-template/doc/Add-New-Sites-with-automation.md

-# Add New Sites with the automations (Private Preview)
+# Add New Sites with the automations

-## Step 1: Prerequisites

-1. Add `EXPORT_SAS` and `SCALE_SAS` to your GitHub repo secrets correspondingly.
-2. Download the binaries to run locally
-3. Open `https://aka.ms/az-edge-module-export-linux-amd64?<EXPORT_SAS>` to download `az-edge-module-export-linux-amd64`.
-Rename to `az-edge-module-export` and add to PATH.
-4. Open `https://aka.ms/az-edge-site-scale-linux-amd64?<SCALE_SAS>` to download `az-edge-site-scale-linux-amd64`.
-Rename to `az-edge-site-scale` and add to PATH.

-## Step 2: Create a base module from an existing Azure resource group
+## Step 1: Create a custom base module from an existing Azure resource group

 1. Create a branch from `main` branch by running `git checkout -b <yourFeatureBranch>`
 2. Add a new file `.azure/export.json`.
 Do not use `base` as the name of the module.
 It may carry the original contents in your exported module.